 Doctors recommend the TDaP (for adults) vaccine for pregnant women in efforts to stimulate pertussis antibodies in the mother.
-The reason for this is so that when the baby is born the baby would not contract Whooping cough from the mother if she were by chance to have it and also perhaps to boost pertussis antibodies in her breast milk as whooping cough in infants is high risk and this is supposed to protect he infant.
-The theory does have some merit and would apply if you were going to do vaccines or HP for Whooping cough.
+The reason for this is so that when the baby is born the baby would not contract Whooping cough from the mother if she were by chance to have it and also perhaps to boost pertussis antibodies in her breast milk as whooping cough in infants is high risk and this is supposed to protect her infant.
+The theory does have some merit and would apply if you were going to either do vaccines or HP for Whooping cough.
 However there are other things we need to think about.

-Firstly, during pregnancy the part of the immune system that develops antibodies (T2, allergic response) is naturally suppressed so as to not produce antibodies towards the baby.
+Firstly, during pregnancy the part of the immune system that develops antibodies (T2, and allergic response) is naturally suppressed so as to not produce antibodies towards the baby.
 Whether a pregnant woman will produce antibodies to the vaccine is debatable so it is questionable if the theory for the vaccine actually works in reality.
 Additionally, as the adult vaccine has a high amount of aluminum and aluminum is a neuro-toxin and crosses the placenta it will surely go to the infants’ brain.
-There is also latex which is a known allergen and we are not sure what latex does for infants but it is known to cause anaphylaxis.
+There is also latex which is a known allergen and we are not sure what latex does for fetuses but it is known to cause annapylaxis.

 If you had had whooping cough when you were younger you would naturally pass antibodies to the infant through your breast milk.
 If you were vaccinated those artificially elevated antibodies would have wore off by now so this is why they are saying you should be re-vaccinated.
 The vaccine will tip your body to more of a T2 response and may do the same thing to her infants immune system so the child will be more susceptible to allergies in life.